-White Plains, NY (March 16, 2015) - For 10 weeks, in more than 80 cities across the country, 900 dedicated fundraising participants are competing on a local and national level to help the more than one million Americans who are living with or in remission from a blood cancer.
-Today, The Leukemia & Lymphoma Society (LLS) is celebrating its 25th annual "Man & Woman of the Year (MWOY)" fundraising campaign.
-These influential and compassionate community leaders raise an average of $34,000 to help funds for blood cancer research and cures.
+White Plains, NY (March 11, 2014) - More than one million Americans are living with a blood cancer; and every four minutes one person in the United States is diagnosed with a blood cancer.
+To support its mission to find cures for blood cancer patients, and ensure access to treatments, The Leukemia & Lymphoma Society (LLS) is launching its 24th annual "Man & Woman of the Year (MWOY)" fundraising campaign, enlisting influential and compassionate community leaders as candidates competing to raise funds for blood cancer research and cures.

-The MWOY campaign raised $30.8 million in 2014, and $152 million since it began.
-The men and women competing this year will aim to top that total as they vie for the national title of Man and Woman of the Year.
-Today, the 2015 candidates are featured in an advertisement found in USA Today.
+The annual 10-week MWOY campaign raised $22.7 million in 2013, and $123 million since it began.
+The 900 men and women competing this year will aim to top that total as they vie for the national title of Man and Woman of the Year.
+Today, the 2014 candidates are featured in an advertisement found in USA Today.

-LLS is the world's largest voluntary health agency dedicated to finding cures for leukemia, lymphoma, myeloma and other blood cancers.
-The MWOY campaign, along with LLS's other national fundraising initiatives - Team In Training, Light The Night Walks, School & Youth Programs and the Leukemia Cup Regatta, have helped LLS invest more than $1 billion in research to advance breakthrough therapies that are saving lives today.
+The MWOY campaign, along with LLS's other national fundraising initiatives - Team In Training, Light The Night Walks, School & Youth Programs and the Leukemia Cup Regatta, have helped LLS invest almost $1 billion in research to advance breakthrough therapies that are saving lives today.

-For the second straight year, the "All Star" program will provide an opportunity for select MWOY Alumni to represent their local campaign nationally by using their talents, contacts and creativity to raise funds to help advance the LLS mission.
-2015 All Stars come from across the country with representation from every corner of the U.S.
+Beginning with the 2014 campaign, the "All Star" program will provide an opportunity for select MWOY Alumni to represent their local campaign nationally by using their talents, contacts and creativity to raise funds to help advance the LLS mission.
+2014 All Stars come from across the country with representation from every corner of the U.S.

-Visit MWOY to support a candidate and learn how you can become engaged with LLS.
+Visit the MWOY website (www.mwoy.org) to support a candidate and learn how you can become engaged with LLS.

 About The Leukemia & Lymphoma Society

-The Leukemia & Lymphoma Society ® (LLS) is the world's largest voluntary health agency dedicated to blood cancer.
-The LLS mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
-LLS funds lifesaving blood cancer research around the world, provides free information and support services, and is the voice for all blood cancer patients seeking access to quality, affordable, coordinated care.
+The Leukemia & Lymphoma Society (LLS) exists to find cures and ensure access to treatments for blood cancer patients and fund promising blood cancer research around the world.
+LLS provides free information and support services, and is the voice for all blood cancer patients seeking access to quality, affordable, coordinated care.